MicrosoftDocs/appcenter-docs/docs/push/faq.md

 All connections, from the sender to the App Center Push to the PNS, use HTTPS.

-Do not send personal or confidential information in a notification.
+Don't send personal or confidential information in a notification.
 To send sensitive payloads, we recommend using a Secure Push pattern.
 With this pattern, the sender sends a ping notification with a message identifier to the device without the sensitive payload.
 When the app on the device receives the notification, the app calls a secure API directly to fetch the message details.